pieforproviders/pieforproviders/docs/attendances_and_absences.md

 - Potential Errors
   - can't parse the URI
+    - log error to AppSignal w/ alerts to customer support & tech team
   - can't parse the CSV file
+    - log error to AppSignal w/ alerts to customer support & tech team
   - no contents in file
+    - log error to AppSignal w/ alerts to customer support & tech team
   - can't find AWS archive bucket
+    - log error to AppSignal w/ alerts to tech team
   - can't archive file(s) in AWS archive bucket
+    - log error to AppSignal w/ alerts to tech team

 - for each row:
   - find child by `wonderschool_id`
     - Potential Errors
       - can't find child
+        - log error to AppSignal w/ alerts to customer support
   - if an attendance exists with the `Attendance.wonderschool_id`
     - if the `check_in` or `check_out` are different
       - update the attendance w/ the `check_in`, `check_out`
         - Potential Errors
           - [Attendance Model Validations](#attendance---model-validations)
+            - log error to AppSignal w/ alerts to customer support
     - if the `check_in` and `check_out` are the same
       - do nothing
   - if an attendance does not exist with the `Attendance.wonderschool_id`